 Mike Fransen is COO of Parkway Properties Investments, LLC, which owns and operates high-quality office buildings in the Sunbelt.
 Fransen, who oversees a nearly 9 million-square-foot portfolio, leads the charge in adapting strategies to meet the rapidly changing needs of today’s tenants.
 Parkway understands that space today is more about the experience, and data is critical to understanding what their tenants want.
 They operate their properties with one goal in mind – to make customers more profitable and productive.

-Mike was a panelist at VTS’ recent user conference, Accelerate 2018.
+Mike was a panelist at VTS’ user conference, Accelerate in 2018.
 He sat down with VTS to share in more detail why it’s so important to be data-driven as a landlord.
 He also says he wants to “Apple-ize” tenants.

 Apple gets “you locked into their brand,” he tells VTS.